 The MCSAP Unit has a fleet of 37 enforcement vehicles that are 100% dedicated to the MCSAP program.
 Each of the enforcement vehicles are equipped with computer laptops for the immediate uploading of safety inspections.
-Fifteen (15) of the enforcement vehicles have reached high mileage (75,000 miles or three years) and have outlasted the useful life of a MS Highway Patrol vehicle.
-These 15 vehicles will be replaced at a cost of approximately \$31,500 each for a total of \$472,500.
+Thirteen (13) of the enforcement vehicles have reached high mileage (75,000 miles or three years) and have outlasted the useful life of a MS Highway Patrol vehicle.
+One of the new vehicles will also be used for public education, information, and training across the state.
+MS DPS has determined that trooper vehicles should be replaced at this low mileage due to excessive high speed pursuit.
+State policy is 150,000 miles or 7 years.
+However, DPS has determined, per state policy, that circumstances for law enforcment vehicles allow the vehicles to be replaced sooner.
+These 13 vehicles will be replaced at a cost of approximately \$32,500 each for a total of \$422,500.